Letters from Lodi

-After California was ratified as a state in 1850, treaties setting aside lands for Miwok tribes were signed, but as well told by history, these treaties were never honored.
+After California was ratified as a state in 1850, treaties setting aside lands for Miwok tribes were signed, but as well as told by history, these treaties were never honored.
 Instead, surviving Miwok were forced onto reservations.
-In 1906, 54 native American rancherias — federal lands designated for aboriginal settlement — were established in California.
+In 1906, 54 Native American rancherias — federal lands designated for Aboriginal settlement — were established in California.

 Christi Kennedy's narrative in Lodi, A Vintage Valley Town

 You can find a good amount of information on the life of the Plains Miwok online.
 There is probably no better summary, however than what was written in the book called Lodi, A Vintage Valley Town, authored by Christi Kennedy, and published in 1994 by the Lodi District Chamber of Commerce.
 Kennedy is also known locally as Christi Kennedy Weybret, the wife of Marty Weybret, former publisher (up until 2015) of Lodi News-Sentinel.

 With permission from Ms. Kennedy as well as Pat Patrick, CEO/president of the Lodi District Chamber of Commerce, we think it best to quote directly from Kennedy's thoroughly rendered book, which gives as vivid an illustration of the Plains Miwok way of life and homeland as you can find.